-While a lot of people might half-jokingly see the pinnacle of Scotland’s cuisine as the deep-fried Mars Bar, there’s far more to Scots cuisine than that.
-With some of the most spectacular seafood in the UK as well as the best whiskey in the world and a whole host of filling and delicious treats to tuck into, Scottish cuisine is well worth exploring.
-And there’s no better place to enjoy what’s on offer that at one of our luxury castles in Scotland, which make the perfect place to stay while you’re exploring the country – and just so you know, deep-fried Mars Bars are actually pretty delicious…
+While a lot of people might half-jokingly see the pinnacle of Scotland’s cuisine as the deep-fried Mars Bar, there’s far more to traditional Scottish food than that.
+With some of the most spectacular seafood in the UK as well as the best whiskey in the world and a whole host of filling and delicious treats to tuck into, Scottish food is well worth exploring.
+And there’s no better place to enjoy what’s on offer than at one of our luxury castles in Scotland, which make the perfect place to stay while you’re exploring the country – and just so you know, deep-fried Mars Bars are actually pretty delicious…

 1. Tasting Scotland, St. Andrews